SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ----

+### CSM Learning Objectives

-Main topics covered primarily by team activities and examples (any lectures would be very short):
+Topics covered primarily by team activities and examples (any lectures would be very short):

 * How Agile development differs from traditional project management.
 * Three Scrum roles, responsibilities, boundaries, in depth.